 HOW TO BECOME THE NEXT ITALIAN YOUTH DELEGATE

-- Selection process to recruit the next “Youth Delegates” will open soon.
-Information on how to submit application will be available on SIOI and ROMUN websites and Social accounts.
+Selection for the year 2018-2019 are now closed.
+Information on how to submit application for the year 2019-2020 will be available on SIOI and ROMUN websites and Social accounts in Spring 2019

 - Eligibility criteria: